2022 Thomas & Uber Cup

 The 2022 Thomas & Uber Cup (officially known as the TotalEnergies BWF Thomas & Uber Cup Finals 2022 for sponsorship reasons) was the 32nd edition of the Thomas Cup and the 29th edition of the Uber Cup, the biennial international badminton championship contested by the men and women's national teams of the member associations of Badminton World Federation (BWF).
 The tournament was hosted at Bangkok, Thailand in the Impact Arena from 8 to 15 May 2022.
 This marks the third time Thailand has hosted the Thomas Cup, and second time for the Uber Cup.
+The tournament returns to its usual two-year cycle after the previous tournament was delayed for a year to 2021 due to the COVID-19 pandemic.

 Indonesia were the defending champions for the men's team, and China for the women's team.

 The tournament was contested by 16 nations each in the men's and women's discipline, with a format of group stage from which top two teams qualify for the knockout stage.
 Denmark, India, Indonesia and Japan reached the semi-finals of the Thomas Cup while China, Japan, South Korea and Thailand were qualified to play the semi-finals of the Uber Cup.

 The men's event finals was between Indonesia and India.
 India won 3–0 for their first title.
 The women's event finals was between China and South Korea in which the South Korean team won 3–2 for their second title.